corda/corda/docs/source/design/corda-gradle-plugin-v2/high-level-description.md

 ##### 1. On ledger code (states and contracts)
+"On ledger" means that this code will be attached to transactions, which live on ledger.
+And this code is used to verify the transactions.
-This code must prove that it is valid by a cryptographic chain from the root of trust - which is the contract constraint of the states.
+Due to the nature of the ledger, this type of code must be accompanied by a cryptographic chain from the root of trust - which is the contract constraint of the states.

-A transaction can mix multiple contracts that must be able to inter-operate.
+A transaction can mix multiple CorDapps that must be able to inter-operate.
 Currently a classloader per transaction is created, which contains all contracts and all their dependencies.
 See https://docs.corda.net/head/cordapp-advanced-concepts.html and  https://groups.io/g/corda-dev/topic/31936558?p=Created,,,20,1,0,0::recentpostdate/sticky,,,20,2,0,31936558

-When contract jars contain cryptographic links to dependencies, a CorDapp classloader can be created which isolates Cordapps from each other, and avoids all the pitfalls of the current approach.
+(When contract jars will contain cryptographic links to dependencies - as is proposed by this design, a CorDapp classloader can be created which isolates Cordapps from each other, and avoids all the pitfalls of the current approach.)

 ##### 2. Workflow code.
 This code is installed on the node by an administrator, so it doesn't need any cryptographic proof.
-This is code similar to applications deployed on an application server.
+It also doesn't travel over the network.
+It is more similar to applications deployed on an application server.

 Note: ``On ledger code`` will also run in this context.